aclandmark/Floating_point_numbers/README.md

 	Uses repeated multiplication or division to amalgamate the exponent Arithmetic can be performed at this stage and finally the number is reconverted back to a string.

-A short introduction is also provided in the .pdf document which outlines the theory in simple tetms.
+A short introduction is also provided in the .pdf document which outlines the theory in simple terms.

 Note:
-This project follows on from ........... which gives some useful links.
+1. This project follows on from the Project Floating point display for the UNO posted on 23, May 2021 which gives some useful links.
 The following link which gives an IEEE-754 Floating Point Converter is also recommended: https://www.h-schmidt.net/FloatConverter/IEEE754.html

-The second project provides bettery accurracy.
+2. When using the IEEEE converter rmember that the second project provides bettery accurracy.
 For example it is more sensible to convert 8e-5 than 0.00008.
-However discrepancies still crop up with the least significant bits.
-I believe that is is due to the way rounding is or is not carried out